-Asphalt vs Bitumen
+Difference Between Asphalt and Bitumen

-The bitumen is used to bind the road material together by spraying on it and then covered with aggregate whereas the asphalt is premix bitumen, aggregate, and sand mixture which applied on the surface through a paving machine as of required thickness.
+The bitumen is used to bind the road material together by spraying on it and then covering it with aggregate whereas the asphalt is premix bitumen, aggregate, and sand mixture which is applied on the surface through a paving machine as of required thickness.
+Many times bitumen and asphalt are recognized as the same materials but there is a difference between bitumen and asphalt.

-In a more simple word, bitumen may be known as the binding material for pavement like cement in concrete whereas asphalt is the concrete material for making the road.
+The asphalt materials are made of aggregate, bitumen, and sand; where bitumen works as a binding material that holds asphalt together.
+In more simple words, bitumen may be known as the binding material for pavement like cement in concrete whereas asphalt is the concrete material for making roads.

 Read More: What is Pavement?
 Types of Pavement for Road Construction